rdallasgray/roto/README.md

 What doesn't work?
 ------------------
 It might not work in IE6.
 I haven't tested it.
-Life's too short.
+Life's too short!

 Acknowledgements